deepraining/json-refactor/README.md

 ### average

-get an average value specified by a key of every element, within an array.
+Get an average value specified by a key of each element, within an array.

 format: `average!key`